 What does the evidence say?

-There is extensive, high-quality scientific literature that details the efficacy of delivering Telehealth services for individuals experiencing a vast array of injuries or illness; some selected examples:
+Telehealth services have been scientifically proven to be practically feasible and appropriate for support during the COVID-19 pandemic.
+Whilst the body of evidence is ever-growing, there is extensive, high-quality scientific literature that details the efficacy of delivering Telehealth services for individuals experiencing a vast array of injuries or illness; some selected examples:

 - A comprehensive review of research found results from three individual trials that showed that Telehealth was beneficial in improving quality of life for those suffering with chronic low back pain.